kevintpeng/Learn-Something-Every-Day/Production-Engineering/AWS/README.md

 ### Security
 - **AWS Directory Services** is a managed offering of Microsoft AD, Simple AD and AD connector
   - AD uses LDAP (Lightweight Directory Access Protocol), which handles authentication and identity management
 - **Key Management Service (KMS)**

 ### Deploying on Compute Services
 **Auto-scaling groups** is a collection of EC2 instances *(kinda like kubernetes controllers)*
 - provides mechanism for replication
 - provides auto-healing via http endpoints or using an ELB

 **Launch Configuration** is a template for ASG's to use
 - uses AMI (Amazon Machine Image) as snapshot to build off of

 **Elastic Load Balancer (ELB)** is a proxy that can be used as a network load balancer
 - can be used for health checks
-- health checks typically used to deterimine which EC2 instance to route to
+- health checks typically used to determine which EC2 instance to route to
 - can be used for single endpoint health checks too, with customizable parameters
 - ASG can rely on ELB health checks to determine when to recreate an instance